axelmotyka/adventcalendar/src/main/java/ThirdRun/README.md

  Generate a CompetitorsList which holds a Competitor with a Driver and Vehicle.

   1. Create class `CompetitorsGenerator`, which randomly generates drivers and related vehicles as a `Competitor`.
-(DONE)
-  2. Create class `Competitor` storing the assigment of the derived classes of `Vehicle` and `Driver` with: (DONE)
+  2. Create class `Competitor` storing the assigment of the derived classes of `Vehicle` and `Driver` with:
      * _getPoints()_ => returns the actual points as int
      * _addPoints(int)_ => add's points from a race
-  3. Create class `CompetitorsList` storing `Competitor`: (DONE)
+  3. Create class `CompetitorsList` storing `Competitor`:
      * _addCompetitor(Competitor competitor)_
      * _getCompetitors()_ => which returns a list of `Competitor`
      * _toString()_ => method, which concatenate the contained toString() methods.
 This will generate a String like '[Points] [Driver] [Vehicle]'
   4. Add useful unit tests
   5. Visualize created classes with plantuml as class diagram, inclusive associations.
-(DONE)

 ### Exercise 14 - Racing game lineup